• Product Introduction

 At deployment time, Pages automatically identifies the project framework and optimizes configurations, enabling intelligent routing and low-latency access based on the EdgeOne edge network.
 Currently, two types of Functions are available.

-Node Functions provide full Node.js compatibility, support native modules and long calculation time, and are suitable for business scenarios deeply dependent on the Node.js ecosystem.
+Node.js runtime is now supported, with full compatibility, native module support, and long calculation time, suitable for business scenarios deeply dependent on the Node.js ecosystem.

 Edge Functions rely on global edge nodes, provide ultra-low latency and millisecond-level cold startup, and are suitable for high-concurrency, delay-sensitive business.